Kinto/kinto/docs/overview.rst

 .. note::

-    At Mozilla, *Kinto* is used in *Firefox* for global synchronization of frequently changed settings like blocklists, and the Web Extensions storage.sync API.
-    It is also used in *Firefox for Android* for A/B testing and delivering extra assets like fonts or hyphenation dictionaries.
+    At Mozilla, *Kinto* is used in *Firefox* for global synchronization of frequently changed settings like blocklists, experimentation, A/B testing, list of search engines, or delivering extra assets like fonts or hyphenation dictionaries.

 How?